emberjs/rfcs/text/0001-ember-doctor.md

 # Summary

 We need a way to run diagnostics on Ember CLI based projects to let developers know about potential system level incompatibilities.
 Developers should also be able to get a bill of health for their project for things like outdated dependencies.
 This bill of health should also be extensible.
+Output from running this command should be as consise and only ever log things that don't seem healthy.

 # Motivation